tanducmai/myportfolio/content/posts/database-normalisation.md

 3. **Second Normal Form (2NF)**:

 - Remove the *partial dependency* which will become a new *child relation*.
+  - If the partial dependency or part of it is part of the PK, it needs to stay in the parent relation, and references itself in the child relation.
-- Leave the child PK to the parent relation.
+- Leave the child PK to the parent relation (resulting in a FK in the parent relation).
 - Identify the *transitive dependency*.
   - A non-key attribute depends on another non-key attribute.
+  - Meaning that the relation should have at least two non-key attributes in order to check for the transitive dependency.
   - For example:
     - BOOK(BookName, AuthorName, AuthorAge)
     - {BookName} -> {AuthorName}